CTSRD-CHERI/SIMTight/README.md

 ## Enabling scalarisation

-Scalarisation is a technique that can spot uniform vectors and process them more efficiently as scalars, saving on-chip storage and energy.
+Scalarisation is a technique that can spot _uniform_/_affine_ vectors and process them more efficiently as scalars, reducing on-chip storage, power consumption, and workload.
+An _affine_ vector is one in which there is a constant stride between each element; a _uniform_ vector is an affine vector where the stride is zero, i.e. all elements are equal.

+SIMTight implements _dynamic scalarisation_ (i.e. in hardware, at
-We do it dynamically (in hardware, at runtime) but it can also be done statically by a compiler.
-Scalarisation can be enabled independently for the integer register file and the register file holding capability meta-data.
-For example, to enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following
+runtime), and it can be enabled independently for the integer register file and the register file holding capability meta-data.
+To enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following settings:
-settings:

   * `#define SIMTEnableRegFileScalarisation 1`
   * `#define SIMTEnableCapRegFileScalarisation 1`

+These options alone only enable scalarisation of uniform vectors.
+To enable scalariastion of affine vectors, apply the following settings

+  * `#define SIMTEnableAffineScalarisation 1`
+  * `#define SIMTAffineScalarisationBits 4`

+The second of these parameters defines the number of bits used to represent the constant stride between vector elements.
+Note that affine scalarisation is never used in the the register file holding capability meta-data, where it wouldn't make much sense.

-Scalarisation is especially effective for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
+Currently SIMTight only exploits scalarisation to reduce regiser file storage requirements.
+It is very effective on our benchmark suite, especially for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
 Running `test.sh --fpga` will give details on the number of vector registers used by each benchmark.

-There are several improvements to be explored in future: _affine_ scalarisation, _partial_ scalarisation, and _inter-warp_ scalarisation.
-The register file implementation is neatly separated from the pipeline, so these can be studied in a self-contained manner.
+There are several improvements to be explored in future: (1) exploiting scalarisation to improve IPC; (2) _partial_ scalarisation;
+and (3) _inter-warp_ scalarisation.
+The register file implementation is cleanly separated from the pipeline so the latter two of these improvements can be explored in a self-contained manner.